 To find out how we can you help you make the most of your investments, please speak to your Private Banker.
 If you’d like to become a client, please contact us.

-Discuss your needs and find out how we can help you achieve your goals.
+Discuss your needs with us and find out how we can help you achieve your goals.
 We serve clients who can establish an investment portfolio of at least £5m (or local currency equivalent) with us.

 Barclays Private Bank provides discretionary and advisory investment services, investments to help plan your wealth and for professionals, access to market.

 With advances in health and technology, we're living longer and can increase what is humanly possible - read more in our Beyond series, Beyond 100 and Beyond Human Limits.